mxcube/mxcubeweb/docs/source/dev/deployment.md

     poetry export --format=requirements.txt > requirements.txt
     ```

-    Note that the pre-commit hooks are configured to automatically
-    generate an exported `requirements.txt` file and keep it in sync with `poetry.lock`.
-    So this step could be skipped.

 1. Move the `requirements.txt` file to the deployment target system

 1. On the deployment system,